scala-js/scala-js/CODINGSTYLE.md

 The Scala.js project has a strict policy regarding coding style.
 This is one of the cornerstones that has allowed Scala.js to maintain a clean, consistent and maintainable codebase.

+Most coding style rules can be applied automatically by scalafmt.
+It is recommended that you configure your editor to reformat on save; see the [scalafmt instructions](https://scalameta.org/scalafmt/docs/installation.html) for how to configure this.

+While most rules are checked automatically by scalafmt and Scalastyle, but there are also a few rules that are too complex to teach to an automated tool.
-This document tries to document the style in use as much as possible to make it easier for everyone to contribute.
+This document tries to document the manually enforced rules as much as possible to make it easier for everyone to contribute.

-A *few* of these rules are checked automatically using Scalastyle, but most of them are too complex to teach to an automated tool.

 The Scala.js core team has decided to designate a single developer to drive and "maintain" the project's coding style.
 This allows us to maintain a consistent, yet flexible style.